andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 }
 ```

-In my experience the localDb takes around 10 seconds to be created and the dacpac takes another 10 seconds, but this is roughly comparable to the setup time that an equivalent T-Sqlt test would take.
+In my experience the localDb takes around 10 seconds to be created and the DacPac takes another 10 seconds, but this is roughly comparable to the setup time that an equivalent tSQLt test would take.

-So thats it, a lightweight framework which sets up your db instance and then hopefully gets out of the way, letting you test your db objects however you like but providing a nice human readable way to specify tabular data for setups and assertions.
+So that's it, a lightweight framework which sets up your db instance and then hopefully gets out of the way, letting you test your db objects however you like but providing a nice human readable way to specify tabular data for setups and assertions.
 Hope you find it useful and thanks for reading!